Downster/windVentory/README.md

    - Worker: can join jobsites, teams, view weather, send messages, and manage inventory
    - Lead: can join jobsites, create a team on a jobsite, create chatrooms on a team, and do anything else a worker can do
    - Supervisor: can join jobsites, create chatrooms on jobsites and do anything a lead can do
-   - Admin: can create, edit, and delete jobsites, teams, and users as well as do anything a supervisor can do
+   - Admin: can create, edit, and delete jobsites, teams, users, update/modify permissions on all users and do anything a supervisor can do